SYOP200/Flipper_Zero_Downloads/README.md

 > I do not own these files.
 They belong to their respective creators, mostly listed in the [credits](https://github.com/SYOP200/Flipper-Zero-Downloads/tree/main#credits). <br>
 > Files are up to date as of 2026.

+---

+>[!NOTE]
+> Hey you, yeah you! <br>
+> I need some helpers with this project to keep it maintained.
+If you are intrested, make a pull request. <br>
+> Or you can talk to me at hello@syop200.com
 <h3>

+---

 ## Downloads
 Updated Jul.
 5 2026